 Completion: On completion, graduates receive a Diploma in Aboriginal Ministry.

-*Note that the 43rd General Council, of the United Church of Canada, in July 2018 approved a new process for entering ministry called Candidacy Pathway, which will be implemented in January 2019 and will introduce changes in the process below.
-We will continue to require a letter of support from your home congregation as well as a completed registration form.
+*Note that the 43rd General Council, of the United Church of Canada, in July 2018 approved a new process for entering ministry called Candidacy Pathway, which began being implemented in January 2019 and introduces changes in the process below.
+We continue to require a letter of support from your home congregation as well as a completed registration form.

 The First Steps: